Regional Transportation & Agency Governance

 Image for Metropolitan water districts: proxy vote authorizations.

-Authorizes metropolitan water district board members to designate proxy voters when unable to attend meetings.
-Requires proxy vote authorizations to be submitted in writing one business day before meetings.
-Limits proxy authorizations to one week duration and six times per year per representative.
-Extends all conflict of interest rules to apply equally to proxy voters.
+Authorizes water district board members to designate proxy voters when unable to attend meetings through 2030.
+Requires proxy authorizations to be submitted in writing one business day before board meetings.
+Limits proxy voting to six board meetings per calendar year for each representative.
+Applies all conflict of interest laws equally to both original representatives and their designated proxies.

 Image for County air pollution control districts: board members: compensation.